 Why are these Southern Style Fried Apples so good?
 You take big juicy apples and then you combine butter, brown sugar, nutmeg and cinnamon and fry it all together in a skillet.

-- 5 - 8 apples peeled and cut into half inch slice
+- 5 - 8 apples peeled, sliced into half inch pieces

 - 1/4 cup of butter